dibsonthis/sprig/README.md

 # Sprig 🌿 A Language Sprouting From NodeJS

-Sprig is a dynamic programming language built on NodeJS that allows developers to write efficient and powerful code.
+Sprig is a dynamic programming language built on NodeJS that allows developers to write efficient code.
 It leverages the capabilities of NodeJS while providing its own syntax and useful extensions.

 ## Key Features